Got a Fever? Skipping the Meds Has ALWAYS Been the Best PolicyUpdated: June 20, 2018 Healthy Living

 I have no doubt that if I had panicked and brought that fever down justifying my actions in order “to help him get a good night’s sleep for the soccer tournament” that he would still be sick and probably have some sort of secondary infection in his lungs with a lot of mucous and coughing.

 Letting the fever run its course is more important than a good night’s sleep for getting well, in my experience!
+If you absolutely must do something, use homeopathic cell salts or a fever bath to speed the process along.

 I am so glad the value of fevers was impressed upon me at a young age.
 Don’t wait for your Pediatrician to wake up to common sense strategies before adopting them yourself.